Charging your Tesla is basically as simple as plugging in where there is electricity

 So – What cables do you need?

 It really depends on your use.
-For most owners, the standard cables from Tesla will be all you ever need – especially once Tesla add more Superchargers.
-With the standard cables, you can charge:
+For many owners, you won’t need any additional cables at all.
+However, we find for most, a Tesla UMC (or similar EVSE) will be all you ever need, especially as Tesla add more Superchargers.
+With a UMC, you can charge:

-• at any location with a household power socket
+• at home or any location with a household power socket

-There are few sites that still have Type-1 connectors, and they are aften quite slow, so unless you routinely park at the convention centre or Pier St, for example, it’s unlikely you’ll need a Type-1 to Type-2.
+There are very few sites that still have Type-1 connectors with less by the day – many are being replaced with Type-2 – and they are often quite slow, so unless you routinely park at the convention centre or Pier St, for example, it’s unlikely you’ll need a Type-1 to Type-2.

-If you want to be able to charge at high-speed from the RAC and UWA chargers, you may want to get a CHAdeMO adapter, or you can choose to borrow TOCWA’s one when you go on trips.
+If you you own a Model S or X and want to be able to charge at high-speed from third-party rapid chargers, you may want to get either a CCS2-adapter (and retro-fit if needed), or a CHAdeMO adapter, or you can choose to borrow club adapters when you go on trips.

-If you plan to travel longer distances further out of town, then a set of 3-phase tails are worth investing in – there are many locations that have avalable 3-phase connectors, and the AEVA round-Australia route is mostly made up of these sockets – again, you are welcome to borrow TOCWA’s set when you go on trips.
+If you plan to travel longer distances further out of town, then a set of 3-phase tails are worth investing in – 3-phase sockets are found in many more remote locations – again, you are welcome to borrow TOCWA’s tails or EVSEs when you go on trips.